-For Cosmo, that journey began in 1981 when he founded Amtech Software, provider of software and hardware solutions for the corrugated manufacturing industry.
-Amtech has led the market for the past 37 years, and is the backbone of more than 1,000 manufacturing plants throughout North America.
-Amtech's success allowed Cosmo and his wife Janet to launch technology support company, Futura Services Inc., in 1992.
+For Cosmo, that journey began in 1981 when he founded Amtech Software, provider of ERP solutions for the packaging manufacturing industry.
+Amtech has led the market for the past 40 years and is the backbone of more than 700 manufacturing plants in 17 countries.
+Amtech's success drove Cosmo and his wife Janet to launch technology support company, Futura Services Inc., in 1992.

-In the early 2000's, Cosmo entered the acquisition sector, acquiring Amtech competitor's Zytek and Hyperware.
-In addition, Cosmo co-founded enterprise mobility provider of wireless/ RFID technology, InfoLogix Inc,.
-The company went public in 2006, and sold to Stanley Black & Decker in 2011.
+In the early 2000's, Cosmo entered the M & A sector, acquiring Amtech competitor's Zytek and Hyperware.
+In addition, Cosmo co-founded enterprise mobility provider of wireless/ RFID technology, InfoLogix Inc. The company went public in 2006, and sold to Stanley Black & Decker in 2011.
 That same year, Cosmo co-found international SAP services company, LogiStar Solutions, and sold it to Ernst & Young in the spring of 2014.
-In 2014, Cosmo co-founded Pursuit Healthcare Advisors, and in 2017 sold it to Atos.
-In 2018, Cosmo acquired Avista Solutions International, expanding his Amtech Software customer base to Latin America.
-In June 2018, Cosmo was awarded with EY's Philadelphia Region Entrepreneur of the Year.
+In 2014, Cosmo co-founded Pursuit Healthcare Advisors, and in 2017 sold it to Atos (Paris, France).
+In 2018, Cosmo acquired Avista Solutions International (Minneapolis) and Qualitek (Atlanta), expanding his markets to 17 countries.
+In June 2018, Cosmo was recognized as Ernst & Youngs Philadelphia Region Entrepreneur of the Year for Family Business.

-Because of this "bigger picture" mentality, Cosmo's most recent endeavors have been in the healthcare space.
-In early 2012, Cosmo helped to transform Futura Services into Futura Mobility, an enterprise mobility company that would grow to support over 300,000 users and mobile devices through the enterprise and healthcare space.
-Today, Futura is present in 1 of every 3 US hospitals.
-In addition, Cosmo has launched companies that develop mobile applications for chronic disease management and deliver strategic consulting services.
+Cosmo's focus includes the healthcare space.
+In early 2012, Cosmo helped to transform Futura Services into Futura Mobility, an enterprise mobility company that has grown to support over 300,000 users and mobile devices through the enterprise and healthcare space.
+In July of 2020, Futura Mobility was sold to it's current CEO, David Gulian, and private equity firm, Renovus Capital Partners.
+Futura Mobility remains present in 1 of every 3 US hospitals.
+In addition to Futura Mobility, Cosmo has launched companies that develop mobile applications for chronic disease management and deliver strategic consulting services.
 His companies have been recognized as Innovator of the Year within the healthcare and manufacturing industries.

 Cosmo’s entrepreneurial success can be credited to his competitive nature.